reinfi/zf-dependency-injection/README.md

 ```php
 PluginManagerResolver::addMapping('MyInterfaceClass', 'MyPluginManager');
 ```
-If your service needs the container as dependecy this can also be autowired.
+If your service needs the container as dependency this can also be autowired.
 ##### Add another resolver
 If you like to add another resolver you can simply add one through the configuration.
 ```php